-The HP OfficeJet Pro 7740 is impressive for family use.
+The HP OfficeJet Pro 7740 is very good for family use.
 It has good photo printing quality so you get detailed and vivid images.
-There's also a flatbed scanner for saving all your delicate family photos as well as a sheetfed scanner for processing the occasional paperwork.
-It has an outstandingly low cost-per-print too, so printing is affordable for the whole family.
+There's also a flatbed scanner for saving all your delicate family photos, as well as a sheetfed scanner for processing the occasional paperwork.
+It has an amazingly low cost-per-print too, so printing is affordable for the whole family.

 The HP OfficeJet Pro 7740 is great for small or home office use.
-This printer yields a lot of pages before its ink cartridges need to be replaced, and there's a higher yield cartridge available if you need it.
-Although it has a fair print time for black text documents, its color printing speed is good, so it's even easier to add a splash of color to your reports.
-There's also an automatic document feeder and a duplex scanning feature available, which are handy for processing a lot of pages.
+This printer yields a lot of pages before its ink cartridges need to be replaced, and there are also higher-yield cartridges available if you need them.
+It gets black text documents out at a passable speed, and its color printing speed is slower, but you can still get long reports out in a couple of minutes at most.
+There's also an automatic document feeder that supports automatic single-pass duplex scanning, which is handy for processing a lot of pages.

-The HP OfficeJet Pro 7740 is great for student use.
-It has an outstandingly low cost-per-print for both black and color documents, which is nice if you're trying to save money here and there.
-It also maintains an overall fair print speed for black-text documents.
-You can wirelessly hook up this printer to your router via Wi-Fi, and it has a USB port so that you can quickly print off files from your thumb drive.
+The HP OfficeJet Pro 7740 is impressive for student use.
+It has an amazingly cheap cost-per-print for both black and color documents, which is nice if you're trying to save money here and there.
+It also prints at a decent speed overall, but you have to wait a little bit for it to start printing if you haven't used it in a while.
+You can wirelessly hook up this printer to your router via Wi-Fi, and it has a USB port so that you can quickly print off files from external storage drives.

-The HP OfficeJet Pro 7740 is impressive for black and white printing.
+The HP OfficeJet Pro 7740 is very good for black and white printing.
 This well-built printer makes printing black-text documents very affordable as its ink cartridge can yield a lot of pages before needing to be replaced.
-It can also print off black text documents fairly quickly.
-If you want to stretch the amount of time between replacing your ink cartridges, there's also a higher yield cartridge available.
+It prints off black text documents at a passable speed.
+If you want to stretch the amount of time between replacing your ink cartridges, there are two sizes of high-yield cartridges available.

-The HP OfficeJet Pro 7740 is good for casual photos.
-It can print good quality photos that look vibrant and detailed, even though its color accuracy is alright.
-Its cost-per-print is quite low, which is great if you're trying to save some money.
-It can also print 4" x 6" photos quite quickly.
+The HP OfficeJet Pro 7740 is decent for photo printing.
+It produces good-quality photos that look vibrant and detailed, and its color accuracy is decent.
+However, it has a narrow color gamut since it struggles to print very vibrant colors, and it struggles to properly reproduce blue and cyan hues.
+Its cost-per-print is quite low, though, which is great if you're trying to save some money.

-The HP OfficeJet Pro 7740 has an excellent build quality.
+The HP OfficeJet Pro 7740's build quality is excellent.
 Its body feels solid and sturdy and you can remove its power cord if necessary.
 You can easily remove paper jams from the rear compartment or the automatic document feeder.
 There's even a light in the cartridge panel for better visibility if you're working in a dark room.
-However, if you're printing off a lot of pages, the printer tends to shake a lot.
-It also needs to be on if you want to access the ink cartridges, and its scanner lid isn't able to extend to support larger items like books or magazines.
+However, if you're printing off a lot of pages, the printer tends to shake a lot, which can cause the table it's on top of to rattle.
+Also, it needs to be on if you want to access the ink cartridges, and its scanner lid isn't able to extend to support larger items like books or magazines.

-The HP OfficeJet Pro 7740 is a pretty big and bulky printer.
+The HP 7740 is a pretty big and bulky printer.
 It takes up a lot of room no matter where you put it, and it's also very heavy.

 The HP OfficeJet Pro 7740 has a good display screen.
 Similar to the HP OfficeJet Pro 9025, it has a responsive touchscreen that provides audible touch feedback.
 Four touch buttons surround the screen, and you can vertically tilt the display panel for better visibility.
 It's a little small though, which can be a bit more challenging to use for those with big fingers.

-The HP OfficeJet Pro 7740's cost-per-print is outstanding.
-Printing black-only, as well as color documents, is very affordable.
+The HP OfficeJet Pro 7740's cost-per-print is amazingly low.
+Printing black-only and color documents is very affordable.
 Photos also have an exceptionally low cost-per-print.
+Unlike other HP OfficeJet Pro printers, this model isn't currently compatible for use with the HP Instant Ink subscription service.

-The HP OfficeJet Pro 7740 has good photo printing quality.
+The HP 7740 has good photo printing quality.
 Images look detailed, although there's a bit of color present in the grayscale.
+The scanned images provided above are for reference only, and they look a bit worse than the actual physical photos due to the scanning and uploading process.
+The score is based on the actual physical photos.

-The HP Smart mobile app is alright.
+The HP 7740 is compatible with the HP Smart mobile app.
 You can use it to print, scan, and copy directly from your mobile device.
-You can even order ink and paper, as well as run maintenance tasks, which is nice.
+Additionally, you can even order ink and paper, as well as run maintenance tasks.
+However, Microsoft Office, TXT, and HTML formats are printable only on the iOS app.

 The HP OfficeJet Pro 7740 is a great all-in-one inkjet printer.
 Compared to other printers in this lineup such as the HP OfficeJet Pro 9025 and the HP OfficeJet Pro 8025, it has a wider flatbed scanner so that it can support tabloid-sized documents, and it has a better photo printing quality.
-It can yield a high amount of pages at an affordable cost-per-print, which is great.
-However, while it has a very good print time, it isn't as quick as more office-geared printers such as the Brother MFC-J995DW.
-If you're still looking around for a printer, check out our recommendations for the best all-in-one printers, the best inkjet printers, and the best office printers.
+It can yield a high number of pages at an affordable cost-per-print.
+However, while it has a very good print time, it isn't as fast as other office-geared models like the HP OfficeJet Pro 9025e.

 The Brother MFC-J6945DW and the HP OfficeJet Pro 7740 can both print 11" x 17" tabloid-format sheets.
 The Brother is better for small or home offices due to its significantly higher page yields, much lower cost-per-print, and larger display with a full physical keypad.
-Unlike the HP, its ADF can duplex-scan tabloid-format sheets at a much higher resolution of 1200 DPI.
-The HP prints better-looking photos, prints faster, and produces much more accurate colors.
+Also, unlike the HP, the Brother's ADF can duplex-scan tabloid-format sheets at a much higher resolution of 1200 DPI.
+On the other hand, the HP prints better-looking photos, but it prints color documents slower and holds 100 fewer total sheets in its input trays.

 The HP OfficeJet Pro 7740 is a better printer than the Epson WorkForce WF-7720.
 The HP can yield more pages from its black and color cartridges, it has a quicker print speed, and its cost-per-print is more affordable overall.
 However, the Epson feels better built, it has a better display screen, and its companion app can print off more kinds of files.

-The HP OfficeJet Pro 7740 and the HP OfficeJet Pro 9025e are great all-in-one color inkjet printers for small or home offices.
-They have ADFs with duplex scanning, a similar black page yield, similar black-only document cost-per-print, faxing capabilities, and the same connectivity options.
-However, the 7740 is larger, prints better-quality photos, has a flatbed scanner capable of fitting tabloid-size sheets, and can print in tabloid format.
-On the other hand, the 9025e produces more accurate colors and comes with six months of free ink through HP's Instant Ink subscription.
+The HP OfficeJet Pro 7740 and the HP OfficeJet Pro 9025e are both great all-in-one color inkjet printers designed for small or home offices.
+However, the 7740 can print large, tabloid-format sheets and its flatbed can scan media up to 11" x 17".
+On the other hand, the 9025e's cost-per-print is slightly cheaper, and it prints much faster.
+Also, it comes with six months of free ink through HP's Instant Ink subscription if you sign up for HP+.

 The HP OfficeJet Pro 9020 and the HP OfficeJet Pro 7740 are similarly performing printers.
 The 9020 is slightly more cost-effective per page for color and photo printing and it has a faster print time.
 However, the 7740 has a wider flatbed scanner, as well as better color accuracy, and photo printing quality.
 It can also print tabloid size (11" x 17") documents.

 The Brother MFC-J995DW is a slightly better printer overall than the HP OfficeJet Pro 7740.
-The Brother has high yielding cartridges with a more affordable cost-per-print.
-It also has better photo printing quality.
-However, the HP can duplex print even up to tabloid sizing, it supports Mopria Print Service, and its overall printing speed is faster than the Brother.
+The Brother has much higher-yielding cartridges, a more affordable cost-per-print, and better photo printing quality.
+However, the HP can print on large, tabloid-format sheets, its flatbed can scan media up to 11" x 17", and its ADF supports single-pass duplex scanning.
+Also, it supports printing via Mopria Print Service, making it easy to print on Android devices.

 The HP LaserJet MFP M234sdwe and the HP OfficeJet Pro 7740 are both small office printers, but the 7740 is an inkjet, and the M234sdwe is a laser.
 The 7740 has a large flatbed scanner that's wide enough to scan tabloid size and an automatic document feeder with a duplex scanning feature.
 Also, it prints significantly faster, supports printing off a USB thumb drive, and can also print in color, which is great if you need to print color documents or photos.
 On the other hand, the M234sdwe yields significantly more black pages, but it lacks the ADF and duplex scanning that the 7740 has.